Docs QuickstartGetting Started

 #[tokio::main]

-// Prompt the model and print its response
+// Prompt the agent and print the response

 }